GreedyM0nk/Salmon-Framework/README.md

 ================================
 Salmon Test Automation Framework
 ================================
-This project is a template of Salmon's test automation framework
+This project is a template for Salmon's test automation framework, which provides structured and standard way of creating automated test scripts for GUI and API level tests across salmon projects

-To run, you will need to install maven, then: mvn clean install -P profile
+The framework incorporates design principle of BDD (Behaviour driven development) which promotes writing acceptance tests by describing behaviour of application under test from the perspective of its stakeholders.
+ Having test written in Natural language helps the Project Team (Product Owners, Business Analysts, Development and QA team) to understand and track the requirements

+Supports Custom Page Object model which represents the screens of AUT as a series of objects and encapsulates the fields represented by a page.

 Tools & libraries